Worth getting out of bed for

 It's not often that hotel gyms tick the good-looking box, but the Siam's is spacious and serene, overlooking a monastery, with personal trainers on tap.
 Unwind on the outdoor yoga terrace, try t'ai chi or get fighting fit in the muay Thai ring (the spa offers a Muay Thai Recovery package if you overdo it).
 Training options abound for beginners or experienced boxers, and the chef can even tailor your diet to match.

 More in the mood for creating your own Thai food?
-The smart cooking school, under Chon Thai Restaurant, hosts daily classes on request, which begin with a market tour led by the chef (sessions run from 9.30am to 12.30pm or 2.30pm to 5.30pm).
+The smart cooking school, under Chon Thai Restaurant, hosts daily classes on request, which begin with a market tour led by the chef (sessions run from 9.30am to 12.30pm).

 For cultural highs, ogle hand-picked curios and antiques in the hotel's cabinets and inviting library (home to owner Krissada Clapp's collection of rare, first-edition hardbacks on old Siam and Asia and his mother Kamala's neolithic pottery pieces).